robtweed/golgi/TUTORIAL.md

       </body>

+So that completes the processing of the parent *gx* tag.

+#### The Child *gx* Tag

-So that completes the processing of the parent *gx* tag.  *Golgi* now moves on to process any of its child *gx* tags, and finds this one:
+*Golgi* now moves on to
+process any of its child *gx* tags, and finds this one:

         <demo-div text="I'm inside the other div!" />

 So it repeats the steps.  *Golgi* notices that it's already imported and registered the *demo-div* WebComponent, so it can use it straight away.
 It renders the WebComponent's HTML and then it needs to decide where to append it.

+#### The *childrenTarget* Property

-Unless told otherwise, *Golgi* will assume that it should be appended to the parent Component's element designated by a *childrenTarget* property.
+Unless told otherwise, *Golgi* will assume that the rendered HTML should be appended to the parent Component's element designated by a *childrenTarget* property.
 By default, and unless otherwise instructed to do so, *Golgi* will automatically assign a WebComponent's HTML *rootElement* to be the *childrenTarget*.